mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

-As an example, the tecplot of both cases are shown.
-As we can see, when we coarsen through :code:`cgns_utils`, the distance between each layers become higher and the growth ratio is not the same as :code:`prefoil` mesh.
+As an example, the Tecplot of both cases are shown.
+As we can see, when we coarsen through ``cgns_utils``, the distance between each layers become higher and the growth ratio is not the same as ``prefoil`` mesh.

 .. figure:: images/meshexample.png
     :scale: 40